 Call it an objective, tactic, or target; an operating plan goal should do just one thing: achieve a meaningful result.
-That result is typically an improvement or innovation for the organization at the department level.
+That outcome is typically an improvement or innovation for the organization at the department level.
 Again, goals in the operating plan do not describe the on-going, day-to-day activities of the organization or the job duties of individuals.
-Put another way, goals are not a policies and procedures manual or a series of job descriptions.
-And when it comes to the right goals, simply choosing a clear and difficult goal is not enough; it must also achieve a significant result for the organization in general and the department specifically.
+Put another way, goals are not a policies and procedures manual.
+When it comes to the right goals, simply choosing a clear and difficult goal is not enough; it must also achieve a significant result for the organization in general and the department specifically.

 What does significant mean?
 Obviously this will depend upon the specific organization and its circumstances.
-In the recent economic turbulence for instance, many nonprofits may have found a decline of 10 percent in fundraising results a significant accomplishment.
+In times of economic turbulence for instance, many nonprofits may have found a decline of 10 percent in fundraising results a significant accomplishment.

 Though goals in the operating plan are not about continuing operations, they must respect the reality of the everyday work of employees.
-Since almost all staff time is consumed by regular job duties or the unexpected (and inevitable) things that come up, you must find time to implement a goal in the same workweek that you use to get your job done.
+Almost all staff time is consumed by regular job duties or the unexpected (and inevitable) things that come up, so you must find time to implement a goal in the same workweek that you use to get your job done.
 That's why it is unusual for any department to have more than two or three meaningful goals in any given year.
-And when a department has a new staff or has just concluded a major improvement project, it will likely have no goals at all that year.
+And when a department has new staff or has just concluded a major improvement project, it will likely have no goals at all that year.